World reacts to alleged Israeli attack on UN peacekeepers in Lebanon

 UN peacekeepers in Lebanon have accused Israeli forces of firing at some of their positions, as Israel expands its attacks throughout Lebanon.

-The UN Interim Force in Lebanon (UNIFIL) said on Thursday that two of their Indonesian peacekeepers were injured when an Israeli tank fired at a watchtower at the force’s headquarters in Ras an-Naqoura, causing them to fall.
+The UN Interim Force in Lebanon (UNIFIL) said on Thursday that two of their peacekeepers were injured when an Israeli tank fired at a watchtower at the force’s headquarters in Ras an-Naqoura, causing them to fall.

 UNIFIL said in a statement that any attack on peacekeepers is a “grave violation of international humanitarian law”.